kaji-bikash/cf.files/README.md

 ### Aliases

-Lots of things I do every day are done with two or three character mnemonic aliases.
-Please feel free to edit them:
+Please feel free to edit/add to these:

     ae # alias edit
     ar # alias reload